Dinner With A View: 24 London Restaurants With A Side of Scenery

 Drink in spectacular views of the City and East London from the stylish surroundings of Boundary’s heated Rooftop orangery, bar, grill & outdoor terrace.

-Come rain or shine, this pretty little Shoreditch balcony is a equipped with everything you need to escape the city below – from a Mediterranean-inspired menu and rosé sipping amongst the orange trees in summer, to cheese fondue and melting raclette as the rooftop transforms into a cosy alpine garden come winter.
+Come rain or shine, this pretty little Shoreditch balcony is equipped with everything you need to escape the city below – from a Mediterranean-inspired menu and rosé sipping amongst the orange trees in summer, to cheese fondue and melting raclette as the rooftop transforms into a cosy alpine garden come winter.

 Where: 2-4 Boundary St, London E2 7DD